tsileo/blobstash/README.md

 - Take snapshot automatically every x minutes, using a separate client-side daemon (provides Arq/time machine like backup)
 - Possibility to incrementally archive blobs to AWS Glacier (with a recovery command-line tool)
 - Strong test suite (unit tests + integration tests)
+- Support for backing-up multiple hosts (you can force a different host to split backups into "different buckets")
+- Backed routing, you can define rules to specify where blobs should be stored ("if-meta", "if-host-myhost"...)

 Draws inspiration from [Camlistore](camlistore.org) and [bup](https://github.com/bup/bup) (files are split into multiple blobs using a rolling checksum).